Who may attend LCC?

 How strenuous is the academic curriculum?

 Students are expected to do at least 2 hours of homework nightly.
-There is a summer reading program for some students.
+Summer reading is expected for all English courses.

 What technology is available at LCC?

 All students are issued individual iPads for use during the school year and a one-to-one classroom philosophy exists.
-Students are also required to take a semester-long Technology Mastery course.
+Students are also required to take a semester-long Technology Mastery course, Introduction to Technology Concepts.
 In addition, a number of advanced technology electives are available.
 Courses are taught in our state-of-the-art Center for Science and Technological Studies.
-Presently there are four computer labs for student use.
-Computers are also available in the Media Center, the Guidance Office, and the Resource Center.
+Presently there are two computer labs for student use.
+Computers are also available in the Media Center and the Resource Center.
 The entire school is served by a wireless network and all teachers have laptops and the ability to use online resources during their classes.
 Teacher e-mail addresses are available for easy and fast communication with parents and all students have email accounts to aid in communications.
 Parents may also keep up with their student’s progress by accessing grades on-line with a special login and password.

 Are there courses available for advanced and special needs students?

 Yes.
 There are a number of advanced courses in all grade levels for our students.
-The College On Campus program enables students to take a number of recognized college courses for credits that transfer to almost all colleges.
+The College Credit Plus program enables students to take a number of recognized college courses for credits that transfer to almost all colleges.
 AP Biology is available as well.